-Farmers, producer organisations or associations of producer organisations may refuse in writing the minimum duration imposed pursuant to the second sub-paragraph.
+Farmers, including farmers' associations, or producer organisations or associations of producer organisations may refuse in writing the minimum duration imposed pursuant to the second sub-paragraph.

-- 9. Member States may require the purchaser of agricultural products to register the written contracts referred to in paragraph 1 prior to the delivery of the agricultural products concerned by the farmer, a producer organisation, or an association of producer organisations to a processor, distributor or retailer in their territory. - 10.
-Member States that make use of the options referred to in paragraphs 2, 6, 8 and 9 shall notify the Commission of how they are applied. - 11.
-The Commission may adopt implementing acts laying down measures necessary for the uniform application of paragraphs 4 and 5 and measures relating to notifications to be made by the Member States in accordance with paragraph 10.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 229(2).'; - (7) Article 210a is amended as follows: - (a) in paragraph 3, the following points are added:
+- 9. Member States may require the purchaser of agricultural products to register the written contracts referred to in paragraph 1 prior to the delivery of the agricultural products concerned by the farmer, including a farmers' association, or a producer organisation, or an association of producer organisations to a processor, distributor or retailer in their territory. - 10.
+Member States that make use of the options referred to in paragraphs 2, 6, 8 and 9 shall notify the Commission of how they are applied.